aschuerch/bactofidia/README.md

 where [myproject] is the name of your project.

-Move your paired-end read sequencing files (Sample1_R1.fastq.gz, Sample1_R2.fastq.gz, Sample2_R1.fastq.gz and Sample2_R2.fastq.gz) to this folder (or symlink them).
+Move your paired-end read sequencing files (Sample1_R1.fastq.gz, Sample1_R2.fastq.gz, Sample2_R1.fastq.gz and Sample2_R2.fastq.gz)
+to this folder, or symlink them.
 Run the pipeline with

 ```bash